-Ceres was the first object discovered in the asteroid belt and is named for the Roman goddess of corn and harvests.
+Ceres was the first object discovered in the main asteroid belt and is named for the Roman goddess of corn and harvests.
 Italian astronomer Father Giuseppe Piazzi spotted the object in 1801.
-As more such objects were found in the same region, they became known as asteroids or minor planets.
-Ceres was initially classified as a planet and later classified as an asteroid.
+Ceres was initially classified as a planet and later classified as an asteroid as more objects were found in the same region.
 In recognition of its planet-like qualities, Ceres was designated a dwarf planet in 2006 along with Pluto and Eris.

-Dawn acquired all data needed to fulfill its Level 1 requirements at Ceres in March 2016.
-Surface morphology, mineralogy, regional gravity, and topography have been mapped at resolutions exceeded all requirements.
+Dawn acquired all data needed to fulfill its original objectives at Ceres by the middle of 2016.
+Its global shape, mean density, surface morphology, mineralogy, elemental composition, regional gravity, and topography have been acquired at resolutions exceeding all requirements.